Kristina01111000/Drws_site/README.md

 it still isn't showing up in google analytics under events, i can see how many people look at the page on the pages tab added test link to patreon to see if it is the file that is the issue

+put the test html emal into campaign monitor -> the audio did not send audio files do not paste into google emails